roman-milk/roman-milk.github.io/tough-shit-max.md

  "You just said I was super in the bedroom."

  "That had nothing to do with it lover.
 The one thing I could not get from you was the God awful rush I got from cheating.
 The sex I got from the others didn't even come close to what I got from you, but the cheating gave me orgasms you wouldn't believe.
 I'd lay there and look up at whoever's turn it was and think, "That's it, fuck my married pussy.
 Drive that cock into my cheating cunt" and I'd have one hell of an orgasm.
 I'd say things like "You get off knowing you're fucking another man's wife don't you?" and when they would say "Yes you fucking slut, I do" I would cum buckets.
 It was the same when I ran around on you just after we got married.
 The rush, the charge, the high all came from knowing that I was cheating."
-Report_Story #4